Secured Loans for School Fees: Funding Private Education in 2026

 Speed and what to bring

 Typical completion in 2–4 weeks.
-If you're funding a specific term, start the application 6 weeks before the term begins.
+If you are funding a specific term, start the application at least 6 weeks before the term begins.

 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.
-Funding multi-year education commitments by borrowing against your home is a serious decision — make sure the affordability holds even if circumstances change.
+Funding multi-year education commitments by borrowing against your home is a serious decision — ensure the affordability remains manageable even if your circumstances change.

 Compare secured loan rates today